Bransby Cooper: Cricket

 Cooper played club cricket for Southgate Cricket Club and Free Foresters before going on to play first-class cricket for Middlesex and Kent.
-He made his first-class debut in 1863 for a Middlesex side against Surrey before the county club was formally founded and played in the first match Middlesex played after their formation in 1864.
-He also played for MCC and the Gentlemen amateur side, often playing with WG Grace who made his Gentlemen debut in the same match as Cooper.
-He played eight times for Middlesex sides between 1863 and 1867 before moving to Tunbridge Wells and playing nine times for Kent in 1868 and 1869.
+He made his first-class debut in 1863 for Middlesex against Surrey before the county club was formally founded and played in the first match Middlesex played after their formation in 1864.
+He also played for Marylebone Cricket Club (MCC) and the Gentlemen, often playing with W. G. Grace who made his Gentlemen debut in the same match as Cooper.
+He played eight times for Middlesex between 1863 and 1867 before moving to Tunbridge Wells and playing nine times for Kent in 1868 and 1869.

 After the 1869 season Cooper moved firstly to the United States, where he played cricket for St George's Cricket Club at Hudson City in 1870, and then to Australia in 1871.
 He played for Victoria in 11 matches, including nine intercolonial matches against New South Wales.
 He has been described as being "recognised as the leading batsman in colonial cricket."
 In the inaugural Test match at Melbourne in 1877 Cooper was expected to be named as captain as Victorians outnumbered New South Welshmen.
 Dave Gregory was instead elected by the players for this honour.
 In what was to be his only Test match Cooper scored 15 and 3 runs and took 2 catches whilst becoming the first player to make their Test debut on their birthday.
 He helped Charles Bannerman add 77 for the fourth wicket in the first innings, the highest partnership of the match.

 In all first-class matches, Cooper scored 1,600 runs at a batting average of 20.51, took 41 catches and made 20 stumpings.
 His only first-class century was a score of 101 made in 1869 for the Gentlemen of the South against the Players of the South; his partnership of 283 runs with W. G. Grace set a record for an opening partnership in first-class cricket which stood until 1892.
 His Wisden obituary said that he batted in a "very attractive style" with "patience and sound defence" and that he was a "fairly good wicketkeeper without approaching the front rank".
 Grace said, "His driving powers were good, and he could cut very prettily, but it was his patience and defence which made him so valuable."